SumanthReddi/NightOwl/docs/Java/Core Java Concepts/Data-Types.md

 ## Primitive Data Types

-Primitive data types are predefined by Java and named by a reserved keyword.
+Primitive data types are predefined by Java and named by a reserved keyword and it can't devide more further.

 | Type | Size (bits) | Default Value | Range | Description | Example |